cudmore/saNode/readme2.md

 Use batch for each of san3, san4, ...

-Be sure to modify ...Batch.py with correct files for San3, San4
+Be sure to modify ...Batch.py with correct files for San3, San4, etc

 aicsVasc.py takes 2-3 minutes per file